Books like 'Cillian'

 Rated: 4.43 of 5 stars · 23 ratingsJohnnie Wise was just fifteen years old when her mother sold her virginity to an unscrupulous white insurance man named Earl Shamus.
 Stunningly beautiful, with long naturally wavy black hair, she possessed the voluptuous body of a thirty-year-old woman.
 Her skin was the color of brown sugar.
 Johnnie had heard about Earl Shamus and his escapades among the poor black women in New Orleans...Categorized as:

-black-mc 20th century contemporary suspense african-american historical christian length-medium -
+christian black-mc 20th century contemporary suspense african-american historical length-medium -

 The Boy Who Granted Dreams by Luca Di Fulvio